 - The current version of QTP is 11.0 (Latest version Unified Functional Testing – UFT 11.5)

 - The technologies it supports are Web, Java.Net, SAP, Oracle, Siebel, PeopleSoft, Web Services, and many major languages.
 Although some of the older versions don’t support all the technologies listed.

 Now this being the gist of the basic test creation technique, record and playback are not always sufficient to a robust test script.
-The tester will have to use the other features in the IDE in conjunction with a little bit of his programming skills to achieve the required results.
+The tester will have to use the other features in the IDE in conjunction with a few of his programming skills to achieve the required results.

 Here’s how all this works.
 QTP identifies the various objects in the AUT by a name or handler ID or any other unique property/properties that the object possesses.
-During the record phase it captures all these properties and during playback, it performs the desired operations like a mouse click, checkbox checking etc. on these objects.
+During the recording phase, it captures all these properties and during playback, it performs the desired operations like a mouse click, checkbox checking, etc. on these objects.